essandess/matryoshka-name-tool/README.md

 # matryoshka-name-tool
-A recursive call of OS X's install_name_tool for shared library distributions
+A recursive call of OS X's `install_name_tool` for shared library distributions.

 ## Synopsis